FarhanaNaz13/FarhanaNaz13/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java, python & javascript
 - 💞️ I’m looking to collaborate on a renowned IT company
-- 👩‍💻 Currently working as a trainee in Celloscope
+- 👩‍💻 Currently working as a trainee at Celloscope
-- 📫 How to reach me 🤔 just mail 👉 📧
+- 📫 How to reach me 🤔 just mail 👉 📧 farhananaz.du@gmail.com

 <!---
 FarhanaNaz13/FarhanaNaz13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.